lbarsidati22/lbarsidati22/README.md

 ## 👨‍💻 About Me

-**Results-driven Flutter Developer**  skilled in Clean Architecture, Bloc/Cubit, Firebase, Solid, and CI/CD.
+**Results-driven her Flutter Developer**  skilled in Clean Architecture, Bloc/Cubit, Firebase, Solid, and CI/CD.
 Proven ability to build scalable, high-performance mobile applications with a strong focus on user experience and maintainable code.

 Seeking a challenging role to leverage project experience and thrive within a fast-paced development environment.